daviel/Love2D-Benchmarks/README.md

 - Use SpriteBatches
 - Don't clear that SpriteBatch.
 Just set the sprites positions(10-20% more performance)
 - Use locals: see Circle Physics setObjects method in the optimized version and non-optimized one
+- Set friction of your physic-objects to 1(if not otherwise needed) to improve physics performance(15%)

 ## How-To